Long Beach Wrongful Death Attorney

 Whoever files a wrongful death claim in California must do so within two years of the death in question.
 In some cases, the discovery rule may apply until the surviving family can determine a cause of death.
-For example, if a person died in a car accident, the investigation may uncover one or more potential defendants for a wrongful death claim.
+For example, if a person died in a Long Beach car accident or Long Beach slip and fall accident, the investigation may uncover one or more potential defendants for a wrongful death claim.
 The investigation will also lead to evidence that will help prove liability for the death.

 It’s important to remember that the decedent’s will and a wrongful death claim for the decedent’s death are two separate legal issues, but they may influence one another.
 For example, if the deceased’s will outlined disbursements for a retirement fund or other investments compromised by the deceased’s early death, then the surviving family would likely sort out the financial implications on that account through the wrongful death claim.
 For example, the jury may decide that the defendant owes the claimants for the lost value on that retirement accounts or other depreciated financial assets.

 The first step in any wrongful death claim in California is for the potential claimants to secure legal representation.
 A Long Beach wrongful death attorney will help the family meet the state’s two-year statute of limitations and build the lawsuit.
 A wrongful death claim can help a family recover damages related to the circumstances of a loved one’s death, such as the pain and suffering and medical expenses resulting from the deceased’s final illness or injury.